kyleburton/bake/README.md

 #### Externalize Complex Configuration

-If there is either a lot of configuraiton, or it's complex and can't really be defaulted (thus forcing users to create configuraiton before running your tool).
+If there is either a lot of configuration, or it's complex and can't really be defaulted (thus forcing users to create configuration before running your tool).

 #### Be Helpful

 Use exit codes to indicate success or failure.
 If you write a function that detects an error and exits, use 'return 1' so the calling shell knows that your task did not succeed.
-This is important for your CI server and any other automation around your Bakefile.
+This is important for your CI server and any other automation around your `Bakefile`.

 Write task descriptions.